jooby-project/jooby/md/conf.md

 # conf, env and logging

-Jooby delegates configuration management to [config](https://github.com/typesafehub/config).
+Jooby delegates configuration management to [Config library](https://github.com/typesafehub/config).

-By defaults Jooby expect to find an ```application.conf``` file at the root of classpath.
+By defaults Jooby expects to find an ```application.conf``` file at the root of classpath.
+You can find the `.conf` file under `conf` classpath directory.

 ## getting properties